Comprehensive model of information seeking: Antecedents

-Information Carrier Characteristics
+Information carrier characteristics

-The information carrier characteristics are drawn from a model of Media Exposure and Appraisal (MEA) that has been tested on a variety of information carriers, including both sources and channels, and in a variety of cultural settings.
-Following the MEA, the CMIS focuses on editorial tone, communication potential, and utility.
+The information carrier characteristics are drawn from a model of media exposure and appraisal that has been tested on a variety of information carriers, including both sources and channels, and in a variety of cultural settings.
+Following the media exposure and appraisal, the CMIS focuses on editorial tone, communication potential, and utility.
 In the CMIS, characteristics are composed of editorial tone, which reflects an audience member's perception of credibility, while communication potential relates to issues of style and comprehensiveness.
 Utility relates the characteristics of a medium directly to the needs of an individual, and shares much with the uses and gratifications perspectives.
-For example, is the information contained in the medium relevant, topical, and important for the individual's purposes?
-In general, utility is very important for health information seeking.

-Information Seeking Actions
+Information-seeking actions

 There are several types of information seeking actions that can result from the impetus provided by the factors identified by the CMIS.
 For example, search behavior can be characterized by its extent, or the number of activities carried out, which has two components: scope, the number of alternatives investigated; and, depth, the number of dimensions of an alternative investigated.
 There is also the method of the search, or channel, as another major dimension of the search.
 For instance, an individual might choose the method of consulting a telephone information service, decide to have a narrow scope by only asking questions about smoking cessation clinics, but investigate every recommendation in detail, thus increasing the depth of the search.

 Stages in the CMIS

-A key concept from the CMIS is the notion of “stages,” or “cancer involvement”.
+A key concept from the CMIS is the notion of "stages," or "cancer involvement."
 According to the CMIS, an individual may be at one of four stages regarding a cancer threat, and thereby have differing information needs and behaviors.

-The first stage, Casual, is characterized by a general lack of concern or interest.
+The casual stage is characterized by a general lack of concern or interest.
 At this stage, individuals are not purposive in their search for cancer-related information; rather, their search is accidental and aimless, even apathetic.

-The second stage is Purposive-Placid.
-This is characterized by the question, “What can I do to prevent cancer?”
+The purposive-placed stage is characterized by the question, "What can I do to prevent cancer?"
 Individuals here might have some passing interest in cancer or genetic information, but are generally still not affected or directly concerned.

-The third stage is Purposive-Clustered.
-Here, an individual will be in closer proximity to cancer.
+The purposive-clustered stage is experienced by individuals in closer proximity to cancer.
 This is the point at which a person is motivated to look for practical information that will address the specific problem.
 For example, a first-degree relative of a recently diagnosed breast cancer patient may seek genetic screening or BRCA 1/2 testing.
 The person could clearly benefit from such information- seeking behavior since medical authorities acknowledge that early detection of cancer leads to earlier treatments and better treatment outcomes.

-The fourth stage, Directed, includes individuals who have been diagnosed as having cancer.
+The directed stage includes individuals who have been diagnosed as having cancer.
 Such individuals need knowledge for making informed decisions about treatment and management of the disease.